open-telemetry/oteps/text/0000-template.md

 ## Prior art and alternatives

 One way to configure metric export schedules is to, instead of pushing the metrics, use a pull mechanism to have metrics pulled whenever wanted.
 This has been implemented for [Prometheus](https://github.com/open-telemetry/opentelemetry-go/pull/751).

-In the past, collection period could not be specified for exporters, with it defaulting to once a minute.
-Past work has been done so that when initially setting up export pipelines, you can specify (collection period)[https://github.com/open-telemetry/opentelemetry-go/pull/504].

 The alternative is to stick with the status quo, where the SDK has a [fixed collection period](https://github.com/open-telemetry/opentelemetry-go/blob/34bd99896311a81cf843475779cae2e1c05e6257/sdk/metric/controller/push/push.go#L72-L76) and a fixed sampling rate.